An image to illustrate the MSc in Psychology (Conversion)

 On completion

 On successful completion of the required modules you can be awarded an MSc Psychology (Conversion).
 You will be entitled you to use the letters MSc Psych Conv (Open) after your name.
-You will have the opportunity to attend a degree ceremony.
+You will have the opportunity of being presented at a degree ceremony.

 Regulations